Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 1. Space Efficiency

-Example: Hosting a friend for the weekend?
-Roll out your folding bed and reclaim the room on Monday—no sweat!
+Example: Hosting over the weekend?
+Roll it out on Friday night, fold it up Sunday evening, and reclaim your room on Monday—no rearranging required.

 2. Ready-to-Use Comfort